2 Day Conference > 17-18 June 2026

 -

 Located in Main Expo Hall 3.0This panel discussion explores the evolving landscape of electronics management across Africa, focusing on the shift towards higher levels of the waste hierarchy, such as reuse, repair, and refurbishment.
-The session will highlight the innovative business models emerging from the continent and the potential for Africa to lead in resource efficiency through local expertise and manual disassembly.
+The session will highlight the innovative business models emerging from the continent and the p …Moderator

 -